jyoonkim/ctgan/README.md

 The data that support the findings of this study are openly available at the following URL/DOI: www.cancer.gov/tcga We downloaded raw gene expression, survival data, clinical information, ensemble to gene symbol data using tcga_data_download.R

 Due to periodic updates, downloaded data may vary depending on the timing (We downloaded it in July 2022).

 # Codes

-Test the code using the main.py file and check the results for COAD
+Test all the codes using the main.py file and check the results for COAD.